Skip to main content

 • The Start Date won't be advanced if a River run is unsuccessful.

-If you don't want this default setting, click More Options and select the checkbox to advance the start date even if the River run is unsuccessful (Not recommended).
+If you want to turn off this default setting, click More Options and select the checkbox to advance the start date even if the River run is unsuccessful (Not recommended).

-• If multiple columns have a joint header (merged cells) than the leftmost cell will be passed on to the target even if it's empty.
+• If multiple columns have a joint header (merged cells), then the leftmost cell is passed on to the target even if it is empty.

 • Example starting from this Google spreadsheet:

-• The result merged table in the target will be:
+• The result merged table in the target is:

 • Specify whether the sheet has a header.
-In case there is a header specify its position.
+If a header is present, specify its position.

 • For multiple sheets, separate them with commas.
 Leave empty to include all.